Innovation & Product Research

 How does Deep Implicit Research work?

-It's a holistic and consistent approach to understanding the System 1 of customers — the unconscious, fast, automatic cognition that drives 95% of decisions.
+It's a holistic and consistent approach to understanding the System 1 of customers, the unconscious, fast, automatic cognition that drives 95% of decisions.

 We merge a qualitative and a quantitative neuroscience technique with Causal AI-based modeling.
-The output isn't a survey result — it's a decision-grade map of what actually drives consumer behavior, the causal chain, and the levers you can pull.
+The output isn't a survey result.
+It's a decision-grade map of what actually drives consumer behavior, the causal chain, and the levers you can pull.

 Read about Deep Implicit Research methodology →